Hike POS Review

 - Marketing: Hike has its Mailchimp integration built into its system, making email and marketing campaigns efficient and effective.
 Customers can be grouped and targeted (without excessively trolling them with offers and promotions that don’t apply).
 It’s also easy to import and/or export a customer database.

 - Reporting: Hike’s dashboard for reporting is a highlight of the product.
-The basic analytics for your store are all shown on one screen and update in real-time.
+The basic analytics for your store are all shown on one screen and updated in real time.
 Hike offers a wide variety of reports that can analyze customer trends, displaying sales ratios by age, gender, and so forth.
 Sales reports are customizable, and tracking top employees by week, month, or year can be done with a click.
 It’s also easy to see which individual products or groups of products are top sellers for a given time.

 - Inventory: Hike offers a fairly robust inventory management system.
 The software can handle an unlimited number of products that you can sort based on virtually any number of variants (size/color/cost, etc.).
 Hike also offers custom barcode creation for receipts.
 It’s easy to make adjustments to product lines by simply sorting them and adding pricing changes or promotional information.
 It’s also easy to track inventory over multiple locations.
 Tracking and stocking products are also convenient, as counts can be scheduled in advance.
 Hike allows for automatic re-ordering based on inventory levels and shows items that are selling quickly.
 There is also an option to set up automated reminders and updates.
 If you need to send items between stores, that information is automatically updated and reported.